With China Tourist Visa Resumed,

 1) Pre-book your Mt.
 Kailash tour with a reliable travel agency

-All Tibet travels, including Mt.
+All Tibet travels, including the Mt.
 Kailash tour, can only be done via a pre-booked tour (at least 30 days) with a licensed Tibet travel agency.

-As a well-established Tibet travel agency since 1984, our offices are located in Lhasa, Kathmandu and Chengdu, making it extremely easy to book the Mt.
-Kailash tour directly from us, without depending on the third party contractors.
+As a well-established Tibet travel agency since 1984, our offices are located in Lhasa, Kathmandu, and Chengdu, making it extremely easy to book the Mt.
+Kailash tour directly from us, without depending on the third-party contractors.

 Our Travel AgencyTravelling with us ensures you a smooth journey to Mt.
 Kailash.